mongodb-developer/MongoDB-SuperDuperDB/README.md

 # ***OpenAI vector search*** 🔬 🔮 🧠

-In this demo we'll implement vector-search in SuperDuperDB using OpenAI vector-embeddings.
+In this demo (Thanks Timo!) we'll implement vector-search in SuperDuperDB using OpenAI vector-embeddings.
 For this you'll need an OPENAI_API_KEY, which you can obtain on openai's website.
 You'll then edit the below environment variable:

 ```